Coconut water – the ultimate elixir for the tropics

-We ordered tall glasses of coconut water, chilled with ice and slightly sweetened with syrup.
-The drink was truly refreshing!
+We savored tall glasses of coconut water, chilled with ice and slightly sweetened with some syrup.
+Each sip of this invigorating drink was truly refreshing.
 In the glasses, there were also thin sheets of young coconut flesh that just melted in every mouthful.
-I could not think of any drink that would be more rewarding than what we had just consumed.
+In that moment, I could not have asked for a more gratifying beverage than the one we had just indulged in.

 The "cool stuff" in coconut water

-The sugar and vitamin B that provide energy, make coconut water a stress buster.
+The energising power of sugar and vitamin B, found abundantly in coconut water, makes it an excellent stress buster.
 Its diuretic property aids in removing toxins and it is touted as a blood purifier.
-This quality could well make coconut water the next new product in the multi-million dollar market for "sports beverages"!
+With these remarkable qualities, coconut water has the potential to become the next sought-after product in the lucrative market of "sports beverages".
+Its unique combination of benefits makes it a compelling contender for those seeking a revitalising and health-conscious hydration option.

 Where to buy fresh coconut water

-Fresh coconut water is available at roadside stalls dotted throughout Penang or at food courts and at some restaurants.
+Fresh coconut water can be easily found at roadside stalls scattered throughout Penang, as well as at food courts and select restaurants.
 You can also buy it from wholesalers such as Anba Coconut at the end of Lorong Abu Siti (off Jalan Burmah).
-This well-stocked shop receives a steady stream of customers throughout the day.
-Coconuts are also available at most supermarkets, often de-husked and shrink-wrapped prettily.
-With the convenience of online deliveries like Foodpanda, GrabFood and Delivery Eat, you can have some delivered right to your doorsteps with just a click away.
+This well-stocked shop attracts a steady stream of customers throughout the day, ensuring a constant supply of fresh coconuts.

 Further use of coconut water